 The grazing in the grassland may be seasonal, rotational, or continuous, which relies on how the farmers employ the grazing approaches.

-Seasonal grazing infers the grazing of animals in the same area throughout the year.
+Continuous grazing infers the grazing of animals in the same area throughout the year.
 While in the case of seasonal grazing, the animals are allowed to graze in particular regions for only some seasons.
 The rest of the time is allowed for new foraging to grow and develop with time.

-Moreover, the rotation grazing in the grassland entails dividing the grazing land into various pastures and grazing according to the sequence throughout the grazing period.
+The grazing in the grassland entails dividing the grazing land into various pastures and grazing according to the sequence throughout the grazing period.

 In the grazing land, the farmers let the domestic animals go for grazing and make their source of income through milk, meta, etc.